fominv/Random-Rotation-Upscaling/README.md

 ### How to run a quick test to check if the code really works?

 Uncomment lines 15-17 in simulation_study.R.
 Note that this will override the provided data set data.Rdata.
+The quick test takes around 10 minutes to complete.